seqis/ObsidianMOC/README.md

 This flexibility also extends to the way you can **reuse and reorganize information**.
 If you start with a broad MOC and later find that certain sections grow too large, you can break them out into their own MOCs—promoting them as needed—without disrupting the underlying structure of your notes.

----

-#### **4. Less Work, More Efficiency**
+#### **4. Less Work, More Efficiency**: Tags aren't worth it or at best are useful in a transient way.

 When comparing the MOC + Dataview approach to other popular methods, such as heavy reliance on tags, folders, or manually curated indexes, the MOC system is far more efficient for several reasons:

 - **Tags Require Maintenance**: Systems based on tags often become cluttered and redundant.
 You must create and maintain a taxonomy of tags, which requires constant upkeep.
-Tags are useful for quick categorization, but they don’t provide the structured context that MOCs do, and they require manual intervention to create and curate.
-Moreover, tags don’t have the same **cross-referencing power** that MOCs provide when you use them in combination with Dataview queries.
+	- - **Tags are useful for quick categorization (usually for a transient status of a note, such as "Pending")**, but they don’t provide the structured context that MOCs do, and they require manual intervention to create and curate.
+	- Moreover, tags don’t have the same **cross-referencing power** that MOCs provide when you use them in combination with Dataview queries.

 - **Folders Are Rigid**: Folder-based systems can quickly become overwhelming as the number of notes grows.
 Once a note is placed in a folder, it’s not easy to make that same note accessible under different contexts, which can lead to a need for duplicated notes or complex, deep folder structures.
 With MOCs, you eliminate this rigidity.
 Notes can be linked to multiple MOCs without duplication, and MOCs themselves can evolve as your vault grows.

-- **Manual Indexes Are Time-Consuming**: Systems that rely on manually curated indexes or manually updating links can become labor-intensive as your vault grows.
-Each time you create or modify a note, you must remember to update the relevant indexes or links.
-With Dataview, this process is **completely automated**—your MOCs update themselves every time a note is added, modified, or removed.
+- **Manual Indexes Are Time-Consuming**: Systems that rely on manually created MOC's with static page links, where one has to manually update and curate every link in every MOC after any note is added or modified becomes a labor-intensive chore.
+	- With Dataview, this process is **completely automated**—your MOCs update themselves every time a note is added, modified, or removed.

 Ultimately, the MOC + Dataview approach reduces the cognitive load and the time spent managing your vault, making it a much more **hands-off, automated, and efficient system** compared to other methods.

----

 #### **5. Adaptability: From Simple to Complex**